45|Part 2 of –11 Ikubi Kissaki (continued from Chapter 44)

 Nagamitsu is Mitsutada’s son.

-• Sugata ——————– Shape is similar to the early Kamakura period style, which is with Funbari and is narrow at the top.
+• Sugata ——————– Shape resembles the early Kamakura period style, with Funbari and a narrow top.
 This is called Nagamitsu Sugata.

 • Hamon ——————- Wide tempered line.
 Nioi base.
 O-choji Midare (large clove shape) mixed with Kawazuko-choji (see below).
 Many Ashi appear.
 Also, he does Suguha-choji (straight with Choji mixed).
-Works of Inazuma and Kinsuji shows.
+It may show the works of Inazuma and Kinsuji.

 12 (part 2) Kawazuko Choji)

-Kawazuko Choji (tadpole head like) Sano Museum Catalogue (permission granted) Kawazuko Choji on the sword above is very clear that it is almost a textbook-like example.
-But usually, they are not as apparent as this.
+Kawazuko Choji (tadpole head-like) Sano Museum Catalogue (permission granted).
+The Kawazuko Choji on the sword above is a clear example, almost like a textbook example.
+However, they are often less obvious than this.

 • Boshi —————————— Yakizume or turn back a little.

 • Ji-hada ——————— Fine wood grain pattern.
 Well known for Utsuri (shadow).
-Choji Utsuri (Shadow of Choji) or Botan Utsuri ( resembles flower peony).
-Choji Utsuri shows in the above picture.
+Choji Utsuri (Shadow of Choji) or Botan Utsuri ( resembles a peony flower).
+Choji Utsuri is shown in the above picture.

-The next poster is for an exhibit of swords at the Museum of Tetsu (iron) in Sakaki, Nagano, in 2003.
-The center objects in the poster are Nagamitsu’s sword, and its Koshirae (scabbard).
-It was our family sword then.
-Toyotomi Hideyoshi (豊臣秀吉), a great Daimyo in the Sengoku period, awarded this sword to his famous war strategist, Takenaka Hannbei (竹中半兵衛).
+The next poster advertises an exhibit of swords at the Museum of Tetsu (iron) in Sakaki, Nagano, 2003.
+The center objects in the poster are Nagamitsu’s sword and koshirae (scabbard).
+It was our family’s sword then.
+Toyotomi Hideyoshi (豊臣秀吉), a prominent daimyo of the Sengoku period, awarded this sword to his famous war strategist, Takenaka Hanbei (竹中半兵衛).

 12 «Part 2» 長光ポスター